RussBaz/DomainQ/README.md

     | Ok () -> printfn "Success."
     | Error () -> printfn "Failure.
 The SVar is already filled."
 }
+// Alternatively, if you do not care about the result of filling the SVar
+// you can use ignoreFill function
+// It performs exactly like tryFill but discards the result async {
+    do! v2 |> SVar.ignoreFill "Hello World!"
+}
 ```
 ## Changelog
+### 1.1.0 - 16.08.2021
+* Quality of life improvements to SVar
+    * New function `ignoreFill` which automatically discards the result of `tryFill`
 ### 1.0.1 - 15.08.2021
 * Initial public release
 * CI/CD with GitHub Actions to Nuget